SeanOzzy/aws_rds_config_options_viewer/README.md

 This software is provided under the MIT license.
 No warranties or liabilities are accepted.
 For detailed licensing information, refer to the [LICENSE](LICENSE) file.

 ## Disclaimer
 Amazon Web Services do not endorse, warrant or accept any liability for using this package.
-This is a personal portfolio project shared with the aim to assist AWS RDS users and to continue my Python learning journey.
+This is a personal portfolio project shared with the aim to assist AWS RDS users and to showcase my Python development skills.

 ## Acknowledgements
 This application depends on the AWS Boto3 API's [describe_db_engine_versions](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/describe_db_engine_versions.html) and [describe_orderable_db_instance_options](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/describe_orderable_db_instance_options.html).